d6lts/ubercart/README.txt

 interface, particularly relating to processing and fulfilling orders, has been designed for ease of use and efficient display of information.

-Ubercart is being sponsored and developed by the team at http://www.ubercart.org.
-Sign up for site access to join the Ubercart community and take advantage of our forums and issue tracking.
+Join the Ubercart community by signing up to access our support forums on http://www.ubercart.org.

 Features overview:
 http://www.ubercart.org/what_is_ubercart